kelsey-ek/of7azure/GUIDE/Failover.md

     ```kubectl create -f custom_claim.yaml```

-- Please match the storage class name with the Persistent Volume you want to use.
+- Please match the Storage Class name with the Persistent Volume you want to use.

     ```kubectl get pvc custompvc```
     ```bash